gscontras/kids-scope/experiments/5-no-number-justification/readme.md

 ## How to use submiterator mturk tools
-## Notes on this expleriment: The lions in the fourwith condition were not done correctly

 To post the HIT, first setup the config file.
 Give this config file a unique label as its name: `[LABEL].config`.